A Sample Car Insurance Cancellation Letter

 I am requesting the cancellation of my auto insurance policy, [policy number], effective [date new policy begins].
 As of that date, I will be covered by [new insurance company name], policy number [new policy number].
 Please stop all automatic payments or debits from my account as of that date.

-I am also requesting written confirmation of the cancellation and the timely refund of any unused premiums.
-Both may be sent to me at the following address:
+I also request written confirmation of the cancellation and the timely refund of unused premiums.
+You can send both to me at the following address:

 [City, State, ZIP]

-If you have questions, please contact me at [phone number] or [email].
+If you have questions, don’t hesitate to contact me at [phone number] or [email].

 [Your full name]